h-reyes/Restaurant-Game/README.md

 Future Enhancements: Future enhancements setting up wallet for the user, randomization of phrases in the blank ordering section, user created menu items.

+How to start servers:
+1. Open terminal and navigate to the project folder
+2. Run `npm install` in order to download all dependencies for this project (express, socket.io, nodemon).
+If you already have (where you have downloaded this repository).
+3. To start the server you must